-10 Most Important Meta Tags You Need to Know for SEO
+10 Most Important Meta Tags and HTML Elements You Need To Know For SEO

 A nofollow attribute instructs not to follow any links on that page.

-While these tags don’t correlate with rankings directly, in some cases they may have some impact on how your site looks in the eyes of search engines overall.
+While these tags don’t correlate with rankings directly, in some cases, they may have some impact on how your site looks in the eyes of search engines overall.

 For instance, Google highly dislikes thin content.

-You may not generate it intentionally, but happen to have some pages with little value for users, but necessary to have on the site for some reason.
+While it might not be intentional, your site could have pages that offer little value to users yet are necessary for certain reasons.

-You may also have “draft” or placeholder pages that you need to publish while they are not yet finished or optimized to their best.
+Additionally, there may be “draft” or placeholder pages that need publishing before they are fully optimized.

-You probably wouldn’t want such pages to be taken into account while evaluating the overall quality of your site.
+Ideally, you wouldn’t want these pages to be considered when assessing the overall quality of your site.

-In some other cases, you may want certain pages to stay out of SERPs as they feature some kind of special deal that is supposed to be accessible by a direct link only (e.g., from a newsletter).
+In other cases, you may want certain pages to stay out of SERPs as they feature a special deal that is supposed to be accessible only by a direct link (e.g., from a newsletter).

 Finally, if you have a sitewide search option, Google recommends closing custom results pages, which can be crawled indefinitely and waste bot’s resources on no unique content.

-In the above cases, noindex and nofollow tags are of great help, as they give you certain control over your site as it’s seen by the search engines.
+In the above cases, noindex and nofollow tags are very helpful, as they give you certain control over your site’s appearance to search engines.

 Best Practices